telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/how-to/AngularJS/directive-using-raw-method.md

 page_title: Use Custom Directive to Set Model Value | Kendo UI MaskedTextBox
 description: "Learn how to use raw methods to set the model values of the Kendo UI MaskedTextBox widget in AngularJS."
 slug: howto_use_raw_methodtoset_modelvalue_angularjs_maskedtextbox
+position: 1
 ---

 # Use Custom Directive to Set Model Value

-The example below demonstrates how to implement [a custom AngularJS directive](https://docs.angularjs.org/guide/directive) to get MaskedTextBox unmasked value.
+The following example demonstrates how to implement [a custom AngularJS directive](https://docs.angularjs.org/guide/directive) to get the unmasked value of the MaskedTextBox.

 ###### Example